lucas-rech/cv-identificador-placas-veiculos/data/model_v2/dataset/README.roboflow.txt

-Placa de carro  - v2 unifying classes
+Placa de carro  - v3 adding mercosul plates
 ==============================

-This dataset was exported via roboflow.com on June 20, 2025 at 6:43 PM GMT
+This dataset was exported via roboflow.com on June 23, 2025 at 2:02 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects